 Double rinse with vinegar

 If you’re coming off a laundry-product high, you may need to double rinse for a while to coax all of the detergent and product build-up from your laundry.
-Adding 1/2 to 1 cup white vinegar—depending on the load size—to the final rinse (fill the liquid softener dispenser and it will release automatically) does wonders to rinse out detergent and other product build-up.
+Adding 1/2 to 1 cup white vinegar—depending on the load size—to the final rinse (fill the liquid softener dispenser and it will release automatically) does wonders to rinse out detergent and build-up from other products, too, but it may take a number of trips through the laundry to get it all out.
 Don’t worry.
 You only notice the vinegar smell when clothes are wet and not when dry, even if dried on a clothesline.

 Wool dryer balls